Michelle Williams (actress): 2001–2005: Independent films and Brokeback Mountain

 German filmmaker Wim Wenders wrote the film Land of Plenty (2004), which investigates anxiety and disillusionment in a post-9/11 America, with Williams in mind.
-Kevin Thomas of the Los Angeles Times praised Wenders' thoughtful examination of the subject and took note of Williams's screen appeal.
-She received a nomination for the Independent Spirit Award for Best Female Lead for the film.
+Kevin Thomas of the Los Angeles Times praised Wenders's thoughtful examination of the subject and noted Williams's screen appeal.
+She received an Independent Spirit Award for Best Female Lead nomination for the film.
 The actor next appeared in Imaginary Heroes, a drama about a family coping with their son's suicide, and played an impressionable young woman fixated on mental health in the period film A Hole in One.
-Williams returned to the comedic genre with The Baxter, in which she played a geeky secretary.
+Williams returned to the comedy genre with The Baxter, in which she played a geeky secretary.
 The film received negative reviews; Wesley Morris of The Boston Globe wrote, "Only when Williams is around does the movie seem human, true, and funny.
 Even in her slapstick, there's pain."
 As with her other films during this period, it received only a limited release and was not widely seen.

-Williams's film breakthrough came later in 2005 when she appeared in Ang Lee's Brokeback Mountain, about the romance between two men, Ennis and Jack (played by Heath Ledger and Jake Gyllenhaal, respectively).
+Her film breakthrough came later in 2005 when Williams appeared in Ang Lee's drama Brokeback Mountain, about the romance between two men, Ennis and Jack (played by Heath Ledger and Jake Gyllenhaal, respectively).
 Impressed with her performance in The Station Agent, the casting director Avy Kaufman recommended Williams to Lee.
 He found a vulnerability in her and cast her as Alma, the wife of Ennis, who discovers her husband's homosexual infidelity.
-The actor was emotionally affected by the story and, despite her limited screen time, she was drawn to playing a woman constricted by the social mores of the time.
-Deeming her a standout among the cast, Ed Gonzalez of Slant Magazine praised Williams for "fascinatingly spiking her unspoken resentment for her sham of a marriage with a hint of compassion for Ennis's secret suffering".
-Brokeback Mountain proved to be her most widely seen film to that point, grossing $178 million against its $14 million budget.
-It won three Academy Awards and she received a Best Supporting Actress nomination.
-Williams began dating Ledger while working on the film.
-The couple cohabited in Boerum Hill, Brooklyn, New York, and in 2005, she gave birth to their daughter Matilda.
+The actor was emotionally affected by the story and, despite her limited screen time, she was drawn to the idea of playing a woman constricted by the social mores of the time.
+Deeming her the standout among the cast, Ed Gonzalez of Slant Magazine commended Williams for "fascinatingly spiking [Alma's] unspoken resentment for her sham of a marriage with a hint of compassion for Ennis's secret suffering".
+Brokeback Mountain proved to be her most widely seen film to that point, grossing $178 million against its $14 million budget, and she received a nomination for the Academy Award for Best Supporting Actress.